 Total Income/Number of Transactions

-Any decent point of sale system should provide you with the total number of transactions for a time period.
+Any decent point of sale system such as an RMH POS system should provide you with the total number of transactions for a time period.
 Even most manual cash registers would do that as long as you recorded it daily!

 Inventory Turnover Days

 One of the biggest dangers in retail is to accumulate stock.
 There’s an optimum level of inventory that you need to satisfy your customers and ensure you don’t run out.
 If you have more than that, you’re tying up cash that could be better used elsewhere.
 Sometimes stock levels increase because you start to accumulate products that aren’t selling quickly (and that’s the time it may make sense to discount them); sometimes it’s because you’ve been unable to refuse a bulk-buy bargain from one of your suppliers.
 Those bargains make sense if the price discount is greater than the cost of holding the stock for a longer time.

 If you’re investing in an online presence, then it’s important to measure the return on your investment.

 On a website, Google Analytics will tell you how many visitors you’ve had for the past week or month and it’s easy to then compare that to the number of customers or sales you had and measure the effectiveness of your website in converting those visitors.
 How effective is your shop at converting visitors?
 It’s simple these days to install sensors that will silently count how many people come into your shop each day.
 You can then compare that to the transaction count from your Point of Sale system to see how many of those visitors you convert to sales.

 When bench-marking your results with your peers, be sure to compare similar retail outlets to yours.
 Once you have this KPI in place you can then monitor monthly and see how it improves as you train your staff to greet customers more warmly or as you adjust the layout and flow of the store.